maticnetwork/matic.js/content/docs/setup/web3js.md

 ## Setup web3.js

-web3.js support is available via seperate package as a plugin for matic.js.
+web3.js support is available via a separate package as a plugin for matic.js.

 ### Installation